HungerMadra/life_med_easy/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an app that tracks your health habits and provide improvement insights, analysis and logs.
+Added: Feature (Accountability Buddy - To make sure you stay with it)

 A few resources to get you started if this is your first Flutter project: